Moisturising for Eczema: Why It's Essential

 Products worth considering

-Cetraben Body Cream — A simple, effective emollient specifically designed for dry, sensitive, and eczema-prone skin.
+A simple, effective emollient specifically designed for dry, sensitive, and eczema-prone skin.
 Light enough for daily use, and available on prescription in the UK.

-QV Gentle Wash — A soap-free, fragrance-free wash designed for sensitive and eczema-prone skin.
+A soap-free, fragrance-free wash designed for sensitive and eczema-prone skin.
 Worth including here because what you wash with matters as much as what you apply afterwards.

 At least twice a day is the minimum for eczema-prone skin.
 During flare-ups, or in colder, drier conditions, more frequent application — up to four or five times daily — is often necessary.

-overnight is when the skin does most of its repair work, and a thicker emollient or ointment applied in the evening can support that process significantly.
+Before bed is the second most important window.
+Overnight is when the skin does most of its repair work, and a thicker emollient or ointment applied in the evening can support that process significantly.
+Many people find that using a lighter cream during the day and a more occlusive product at night is the most practical combination.

-keeping a small pot or tube accessible — at your desk, in your bag, in your car — makes it easier to reapply to dry or irritated areas as needed
+During the day, keeping a small pot or tube accessible — at your desk, in your bag, in your car — makes it easier to reapply to dry or irritated areas as needed.
+The barrier benefit of emollients is cumulative rather than lasting, so regular top-ups throughout the day genuinely help

 Common moisturising mistakes